Still Percolating

 It’s been a while since I last posted.
 A few years ago I began pursuing more pastoral training at Westminster Theological Seminary.
 I had to make the tough decision to cut out blogging for a season in order to make time for the extra responsibilities.
 Since then, a lot has happened.
 My family and I move back to South Carolina from Pennsylvania, I began serving as Lead Pastor of our current church, and we are now expecting our fourth child due in May!

 I wish I could have blogged more, but it is healthy to say “no” to opportunities for certain seasons of change.
 Just like coffee needs time to percolate, we too need time to adjust and learn how to best minister in new stages of life.
 I am still percolating to some extent.
-I am not sure how often I will be able to write, but I do want to share a few exciting updates with you.
+I am not sure how often I will be able to write, but I do want to share a few songs with you.

 New Choral Anthems